py-study-group/pull-request-counter/README.md

 ## Any Caveats?

-Yeah, the pull-request counter currently maxes out at the number of entries Github returns from its API.
-There's a calculated total in the API though, so maybe it'd be better to use this number instead.
+Yeah, the pull-request counter currently maxes out at the number of entries Github returns from its API, which isn't a problem unless someone has more than 100 PRs in the designated window.
+Currently the user with the most PRs has *8*, so I'm not going to worry abou this.

 ## Usage